 Know The Adjustments On Your Trimmer

-Since the trimmer is the magic tool to a perfect blend, you need to tweak its adjustments a few inches lower than your beard length and trim.
+Since the trimmer is the magic tool for a perfect blend, you need to tweak its adjustments a few inches lower than your beard length and trim.

-The lower you go, or the higher you go near the beard neckline or cheek line, adjust it accordingly so that it creates a beautiful gradient.
+The lower you go, or the higher you go near the beard neckline or cheek line, adjust it accordingly to create a beautiful gradient.

 Blend The Beard with Care